Patient education: Acute sinusitis (sinus infection) (Beyond the Basics)

 Watching and waiting is a reasonable option because up to 75 percent of people with bacterial sinusitis improve within one month without antibiotics.
 During the watch and wait period, treatments to improve symptoms are recommended.
 If symptoms worsen with observation, treatment with an antibiotic is usually started.
 (See 'Symptomatic treatment' above.)

 One of the least expensive and most effective antibiotics for sinusitis is amoxicillin.
-An alternate antibiotic will be prescribed if you are allergic to penicillin or if you live in a region where bacterial resistance is high to this antibiotic.
+An alternate antibiotic will be prescribed if you are allergic to penicillin or if you live in an area where resistance to that particular antibiotic is high.
 Regardless of which antibiotic is prescribed, it is important to follow the dosing instructions carefully and to finish the entire course of treatment.
 Taking the medication less often than prescribed or stopping the medication early can lead to complications, such as a recurrent infection.

-What if I do not improve with treatment? — If you do not improve or worsen after a course of antibiotics, you should be re-examined.
-Further testing may be recommended, such as CT scan imaging, or an exam of the inside of the sinuses.
+What if I do not improve with treatment? — If you do not improve or if you worsen after a course of antibiotics, you should be re-examined.
+You may need a different antibiotic or further evaluation with imaging or an exam of the inside of the sinuses.

 In some cases, symptoms of sinusitis improve but then recur.
 This is usually because the infection was not completely eliminated by the antibiotic.
 An alternate antibiotic, extended antibiotic treatment, and/or further testing may be recommended, depending upon your individual situation.